Δέσποινα Παπακωνσταντίνου - Διαμαντούρου

 2003: Founder of ‘Parilissios’, a society aiming at tackling in legal terms the arbitrary interventions in the areas of Athens near river Ilissos, especially so as to protect archaeological sites such as Aristotle’s Lyceum and Artemis Agrotera’s Temple.

-2006: Her work ΙG X 2,1 Supplementum (supplement to Inscriptions of Thessaloniki) is finalized and submitted to the Berlin Academy of Sciences (to be published).
+2006: Her work ΙG X 2,1 Supplementum (supplement to Inscriptions of Thessaloniki) is finalized and submitted to the Berlin Academy of Sciences.
 Year of retirement.

 2007-2010: Ongoing work on the study and gradual publication of the metal objects of the excavations in Pella conducted by Makaronas between 1957-1964.
 Progress interrupted due to her illness.